alexandrainst/fresco-stat/README.md

 mvn clean install
 mvn javadoc:javadoc
 ```

-The javadoc can be found in the `target/apidocs` folder.
+The Javadoc can be found <a href="https://alexandrainst.github.io/fresco-stat/">online</a>
+or in the `target/apidocs` folder.

 The library may be included in other projects by including it as a Maven dependency.
 ```